Liu-group/AutoSolvate/docs/tutorial.rst

   mmmin.in   qmmmmin.in   runQMMMM.sh
   mmnpt.in   qmmmnvt.in   tc_job.tpl

-Inside runMM.sh and runQMMMM.sh, you will find the commands to run each step of MM and QMMM, respectively.
+Inside ``runMM.sh`` and ``runQMMMM.sh``, you will find the commands to run each step of MM and QMMM, respectively.
 These commands can be copied and pasted into the command line to be run one at a time or can all be pasted into a separate submit script to get the jobs queued on a compute node.

 **WARNING**